hzz0024/hzz0024.github.io/_posts/2020/2020-08-30-MAF_evaluation.markdown

 |NC_035784.1 | 12021211  | T         |      A    |    T    |   0.383985   |    38    |
 |NC_035784.1 | 12021217  | A         |      C    |    A    |   0.324701   |    39    |

-- test 2 MAF with -doMajorMinor 1 (see Fang et al. 2020)
+- test 2 MAF with -doMajorMinor 3 and -sites (see Fang et al. 2020)

 ```sh
 angsd -P $NB_CPU -doMaf 1 -dosaf 1 -GL 1 -domajorminor 3 \